 3:50pm Ferry back to San Francisco Pier 41

 The guided hike is free and open to everyone, though we do request an RSVP so we can keep it to a manageable size.
 Click here to RSVP on our Eventbright site.

 If it's raining, we will postpone to another day.

 Please wear sturdy and comfortable closed-toed shoes, and bring plenty of drinking water.
 Depending on the weather, you may need a jacket, hat, sunscreen, etc.

 This day is designed to encourage California's children to participate in outdoor activities and discover their heritage.

 Celebrate children’s access to nature on Angel Island!
 Every child should have the opportunity to experience the wonder of nature and outdoor activities.

 Join Angel Island State Park rangers and staff who will be hosting stations at Ayala Cove where kids can experience each activity in the Children’s Outdoor Bill of Rights.
 The activities are free and suitable for kids 5-18 years of age.

 The Children’s Outdoor Bill of Rights holds that every child should have the chance to: 1) play in a safe place; 2) explore nature; 3) learn to swim; 4) go fishing; 5) follow a trail; 6) camp under the stars; 7) ride a bike; 8) go boating; 9) connect with the past; and 10) plant a seed.

-This annual event is typically held in December in conjunction with the lighting of the "Angel Light" on top of Mt.
+This annual event is typically held in the winter in conjunction with the lighting of the "Angel Light" on top of Mt.
 Livermore.
 The event is one of the Conservancy's main fundraisers to support programming on the island.